TIHan/TEngine/README.md

-TENetwork
+TEngine
 =================

-A WIP network library for Windows/Linux.
-Currently supports UDP IPv4/IPv6 connections.
+A WIP custom engine.